 On the south side of Ritter is the Prodigy Statue seen in the last photo of this group.
 I was unable to learn anything about the statue online.

 The next set of photos are of the Busch Memorial Center, the SLU student union.
 The Busch Memorial Center opened to much fanfare on September 6, 1967, delayed in part due to strikes that slowed construction.
-It had all of the accoutrements of a student union for the day, and much of what is standard now – an eight-lane bowling alley, pool and ping pong tables, cafeteria, and student organization space.
+It had all of the accoutrements of a student union for the day, and much of what is standard now – an eight-lane bowling alley, a pool, ping pong tables, a cafeteria, and student organization space.
 Also included were a barbershop, bookstore, and a chapel.
 Still, reports from students that fall indicated a desire jukebox!
 The bowling alley was eventually removed, owing to a lack of consistent use, and the bookstore relocated across campus.

 The building cost $3.25 million (just over $30 million in today’s value) to build.
 Of that expense, $500,000 came as a donation from the Anheuser-Busch company.
-August A. Busch, Jr., was the chairman of the SLU Development Council.
+At the time, August A. Busch, Jr., was the chairman of the SLU Development Council.
 The original portion of the building was designed by St. Louis architect John A. Campbell of the Bank Building Corporation.
 You can see an architectural rendering of the building here.
 The Bank Building Corporation’s architects were responsible for some truly magnificent mid-century structures in several states.
 You can see some of their work archived here.
 Readers from outside the U.S. may know the name John Campbell from the Scottish-born architect trained at the Glasgow School of Art who was notable for his work in New Zealand.
 So far as I know, the two are not related.
 A renovation and addition to the building took place in the early 21st century.
 The work came in at an expense of $22 million (about $36 million today) and the building was reopened in 2003.

 You can see some great photos of August "Gussy" A. Busch, Jr., and Father Paul Reinert at the dedication of the Busch Memorial Center on September 27, 1967, here, here, and here.